 There are two intrusive structural elements within the tomb, the small cairn in the antechamber which lay above the soil deposits and the platform in the main chamber which lay on the floor.
 The former is unlikely to be of ritual importance as it had no coherent structure to it.
 It can be explained in structural terms as either material unused during the construction of the platform, material for a new platform or as material to repair the fabric of the chamber.
 The first explanation should be dismissed as it is unlikely that this inconvenient pile of stones would be left in the middle of the passage while the tomb was in use, and it also seems improbable that they would bring in so much superfluous material.
-It is also unlikely that they stop.
+It is also unlikely that they would want to build a new platform when the earlier one was still visible and, if so, why would they stop.
 The third explanation seems to be by far the most likely as this is what the material, small boulders and flat slabs resembles.
 It was probably intended to patch up the dry-stone walling which around the W end of the antechamber's E side was in particularly bad condition.
 A successful repair can be seen at Barpa Langass (Ust 6) where a dry-stone column was built at the junction of passage and chamber.
 It seems that at the Ord N the repair was never begun, perhaps due to the chamber becoming dangerous.